Mom shields her son's eyes as a black bear devours his birthday picnic in Mexico

 Soon after they sat down for their picnic, the black bear showed up, hopped onto the table in front of them and proceeded to gulp down French fries, enchiladas, tacos and salsa.
 A video shot by Macías' friend Angela Chapa shows the mother sitting stoically, inches from the bear's mouth, holding Santiago and shielding his eyes with her hand.

-She said she tried to keep bother her son's eyes and her own cast down to avoid anything the bear could consider a challenge.
+She said she tried to keep both her son's eyes and her own cast down to avoid anything the bear could consider a challenge.

 "The worst thing was that Santiago might get scared," Macías recalled Tuesday in an interview with The Associated Press.
 "Santiago is very afraid of animals, a cat or a dog, any animal scares him a lot."